 - When a student joins a fraternity and sorority life organization, changes will be made in accordance with other Carnegie Mellon University policies and the terms of the dining agreement.

 - All fraternity or sorority cooks must be certified.
 Details on how a cook can be certified are available on the Allegheny County Health Department website and by consulting your facility staff member.

 - Cooks must renew their certification every three years, and verification must be provided to Housing Services.

-- Proof of Cook Certification and Workers’ Compensation Insurance coverage are due to the Housing Services office by the date outlined within the Greek Deadlines Information.
+- Proof of Cook Certification and Workers’ Compensation Insurance coverage are due by a specific date to the Housing Services office.

 - Cooks must provide verification that they have passed appropriate criminal background checks.

 - Kitchen permits must be renewed annually and verification provided to Housing Services.

 - Failure to comply with these standards will result in the immediate closure of the kitchen.